-In order to graduate, all students must:
+Graduation Requirements

+To be considered a program graduate, a student must:

-- Complete the minimum number of credit hours designated for the chosen degree program. - Satisfy all program requirements including completion of the required number of elective course credits for the chosen degree. - Achieve the minimum CGPA designated for the chosen degree program. - Complete the Pre-Graduation Education and Career form. - Pay all tuition and fees and fulfill all other administrative obligations to the University of North America.
+- Complete the minimum number of total credit hours and satisfy all required course credits for their chosen degree or diploma program. - Achieve the minimum CGPA designated for their chosen program.

+To fulfill UoNA graduate status requirements, a student must pay all tuition and fees and fulfill all other administrative obligations to the University of North America, including completing the Graduation form.